-NAME AGE(1)
+NAME AGE (1)

-Catherine D. Rice (Lead Independent Director) 60
+Catherine D. Rice(2) 61

-Vernon B. Schwartz 69
+Vernon B. Schwartz 70

-John E. Westerfield 61
+John E. Westerfield 62

-Winston W. Wilson 52
+Winston W. Wilson 53

-Mark M. Hedstrom(2) 61

-Michael J. Mazzei 61
+Michael J. Mazzei 59

-Andrew E. Witt 42

-- (1) As of March 24, 2020 - (2) Recommended by the Board to serve as Chairman upon election
+(1) As of March 19, 2021

+(2) Recommended by the Board to serve as Independent Chairperson upon election

 Catherine D. Rice.
-Catherine D. Rice is a director of the Company and has served as lead independent director since 2018.
+Catherine D. Rice is a director of the Company.
 Ms. Rice has served as a director of Store Capital Corporation, a New York Stock Exchange publicly listed company (NYSE: STOR), since November 2017.
+Ms. Rice has also served as a director of RMG Acquisition Corporation II, a NASDAQ publicly listed company (NASDAQ: RMGBU), since its initial public offering in December 2020, and as a director of RMG Acquisition Corporation III, a NASDAQ publicly listed company (NASDAQ: RMGBU), since its company (NASDAQ: RMGBU), since its initial public offering in December 2020, and as a director of RMG Acquisition Corporation III, a NASDAQ publicly listed company (NASDAQ: RMGBU), since its initial public offering in February 2021.
 Ms. Rice has over 30 years of experience in the real estate capital and investment markets and in the management and operation of public and private real estate companies.

 From June 2015 to February 2016, Ms. Rice was Senior Managing Director of W.P.
 Carey Inc. ("W.P.
 Carey"), a New York Stock Exchange publicly listed company (NYSE: WPC), one of the largest public global net-lease REITs.
-Prior to that role, from March 2013 to June 2015, Ms. Rice was Managing Director and Chief Financial Officer of W.P.
+Prior to that role, from March 2013 to June 2015.
+Ms. Rice was Managing Director and Chief Financial Officer of W.P.
 Carey.
 While at W.P.

 Carey, Ms. Rice completed a comprehensive reorganization of the finance, accounting, and IT functions as well as the development of the investor relations and capital markets areas to facilitate the company's growth plan.
 She was responsible for financial strategy, public capital-raising initiatives and company-wide strategic evaluation, and was also a member of the operating and investment committees.